mcarujo/pneumonia-detector/README.md

 ![Optional Text](./images/using_prediction.jpeg)

-It's was developed a web application to be possible select the X-ray images and predict them as well train the model.
+It's was developed a web application to be possible select the X-ray images and predict them as well as train the model.
+You can select your X-ray image to apply and then the model will return the probability, class and explanation.